 HR internships are advocated by the program, but cannot be used as credit toward the HRM Minor.

-*Information is for current program.
+*Information is primarily for the current Fall 2008 version of the program.
 Requirements will change slightly with new program to debut on September 1, 2018.
 See 2018-2019 checklist for the new version of the HRM minor.

 The Human Resource Management Department of the School of Management and Labor Relations will determine whether students have sufficiently completed the requirements necessary to receive the HRM Minor at graduation.